saltukalakus/idiomatic-rust-snippets/src/patterns/creational/prototype.md

 The prototype pattern is a creational pattern that allows cloning of objects, even complex ones, without coupling to their specific classes.
 This pattern is particularly useful when the cost of creating a new instance of a class is expensive or complicated.

 We can implement the pattern using the `Clone` trait.
-Here is an example:

 ```rust
 {{#include prototype/src/main.rs}}